timqqt/pytorch-zoom-in-network/README.md

 We present an end-to-end CNN model termed Zoom-In network that leverages hierarchical attention sampling for classification of large images with tiny objects using a single GPU.
 We evaluate our method on four large-image histopathology, road-scene and satellite imaging datasets, and one gigapixel pathology dataset.
 Experimental results show that our model achieves higher accuracy than existing methods while requiring less memory resources.
-## Description
-This code file includes the training and evaluating scripts for all experiments described in the paper.

 ## Major Dependencies

 pytorch-gpu == 1.6.0

 torchvision == 0.7.0

 ## Training